Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/index.md

 ![Annimation showing the Full Screen extension point of Sitecore Marketplace](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/8f1a0691b54649eab4c3be404c9994a6?v=c7c37a48)

 ### 3. Pages Context Panel – XMC Page Builder
-Apps appear in a left-side panel within the Page Builder, perfect for page-contextual tools like translation, page related analytics or SEO helpers.
+Apps registered for the page context panel appear in a left-side panel within the Page Builder, perfect for page-contextual tools like translation, page related analytics or SEO helpers.

 These apps can be expanded to get a better overview.
 ![Annimation showing the Page context panel extension point of Sitecore Marketplace](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/c89b87e998a1459da0e021c276fb55e1?v=aa8ce64f)

 ### 4. Custom Field – XMC Page Builder
-In XM Cloud Page Builder, enhance content templates (content models) with custom field types  e.g. icon pickers, data sources, or input options.
-Those can appear with the page template on the left panel or within a component context on the right side.
+Enhance content templates (content models) with custom field types  e.g. icon pickers, data sources, or input options.
+In XM Cloud Page Builder those can appear with the page related content on the left panel or within a component context on the right side.
 This is ideal for personalization and content enrichment.

 ![Annimation showing the custom field extension point of Sitecore Marketplace](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/44e335e62cae4b62b23b6671e2045f39?v=88c98fee)